AndyObtiva/are-we-there-yet/README.md

 **Note**: this project is still work in progress.

-### Development Progress
+### Development Releases

-You may track progress of app development under [GitHub Projects](https://github.com/AndyObtiva/are-we-there-yet/projects/1).
+You may track this app's development under [GitHub Projects](https://github.com/AndyObtiva/are-we-there-yet/projects/1).

 ### Initial Plan